supercharge/docs/deployment.md

 ## Introduction
 At some point you want to deploy your Supercharge application to production.
-When “going live”, you should ensure your appplication is in a representable state to serve your audience effectively as possible.
+When “going live”, you want to serve your application as best as possible to your audience .

 ## Deployment Checklist
-Precisely, serving this documentation as fast as possible in always on manner is important to us.
-Therefore, we collected the deployment checklist.
-Use this checklist as a reference point when deploying your app to the public:
+Precisely, serving this documentation as fast as possible in “always on” manner is important.
+Therefore, we collected a list of deployment tips.
+Use this checklist as a reference when deploying your app to the public:

+**Application**
+- ensure `NODE_ENV=production`
+- enable error logging or use an error tracking service (e.g. [Sentry](https://sentry.io))
+- use an LTS or stable Node.js release
+- check if your server has sufficient resources
+- ensure you’re not using `JSON.parse()` for large data (large is `1 MB` or more)

 **Performance**
-- use a process manager to run your application, like [PM2](http://pm2.keymetrics.io/)
+- use a process manager to run your application (e.g. [PM2](http://pm2.keymetrics.io/))
 - remove unused dependencies from your `package.json`
 - minify static assets: CSS and JavaScript
-- minify your images (for example with [tinypng.com](https://tinypng.com))
+- minify your images (e.g. [tinypng.com](https://tinypng.com))

 **Security**